-- Ordering treatment such as physical therapy, respiratory therapy or occupational therapy.
+- Being referred for treatment, such as physical therapy, respiratory therapy, or occupational therapy.

-- If a student is transported off campus by ambulance or police, the Dean of Students may be notified.
-The Dean of Students may contact the student's parents or guardian.
+- A student is transported off campus by ambulance or police.
+In such situations, the Dean of Students may be notified.

-- Adverse events caused by a medication, immunization, food or dietary supplement are reported to the Food and Drug Administration for the purpose of ensuring the quality, safety and effectiveness of FDA-regulated products.
+- A student experiences adverse events caused by a medication, immunization, food or dietary supplement.
+When this happens, the Food and Drug Administration may be notified for the purpose of ensuring the quality, safety, and effectiveness of FDA-regulated products.

 If you have any further questions regarding your privacy or your medical information, please feel free to discuss it with any member of the Health Services staff.